fahad0100/The-New-York-Times-App/README.md

 |- main.dart
 ```

-Now, let's dive into the `lib` folder, which contains the main code for the application.
+Now, let's dive into the `lib` folder, Within the lib directory, the core structure is organized into subdirectories:

-- `data`: Contains the data layer of the project, including models, repositories, and API services.

-- `screens`: Contains all the user interface (UI) of the project, with a subdirectory for each screen.
+- `data`: Manages models and providers for data handling.

+- `screens`: Includes screen-specific widgets and features.

-- `Bloc`: Contains the state management using the `flutter_bloc` library.
+- `Bloc`: Contains Bloc implementations for different features.

-- `utils`: Contains utility/common functions of the application.
+- `utils`: Houses utility functions and common functionalities.

+## Extensions
+Extensions have been created for enhanced functionality:

-## Extensions for Navigator
+### Extensions for Navigator
+Navigation extension for streamlined navigation actions.

 ```dart
 extension Nav on BuildContext {